Ssenhub/sddl_referral/README.md

 1. Open SddlReferral.sln in Visual Studio 2022.
 2. Click Test -> Run All Tests

-Unit test results can be viewed in Test Explorer (Client Test -> Test Explorer to open it)
+Unit test results can be viewed in Test Explorer (Click 'Test -> Test Explorer' to open it)

 B. How to run functional tests: